trungnemo/djangoblog/Chapterx_13_static_default_images.md

 # Default static profile image if not valid img url

 - If user has not profile image then we load the default image in the STATIC instead
+- Notes:

+django version before 3.1.0 , the setttings.py  there is an import os but from after 3.1.0, no import os.
+So to avoid the error, we just add import os

 ## Put a default profile image into the static
 We create a default a folder named static at the root of the project folder